Tinux-18/spell-it-out/README.md

 ## Features

+- handle common non-alphanumberic chars
-- Input a string
+- indicatae that we do not support a char
-- Clean string of whitespaces
-- Send request to spell it out
-- Convert string to list of phonetic letters
-- Display list of phonetic letters
+- style input
+- style output
-- Introduce German.
+- deploy
+- add Phonetic Alphabet explanation
+- add info about author

 ## Sources